microsoft/fluentui/packages/react-components/react-persona/Spec.md

 There are 2 sizing variants:

-- scaled: The content will be resized based on the number of text lines.
+- scaled: When there is no specified size in the props of either `avatar` or `presence`, the content is resized based on the number of text lines used.
-- fixed: The content will remain the same size and the text lines will be styled based on the content's size.
+- fixed: When there is a specified size of either `avatar` or `presence`, the text lines are styled based on the size of the content.

 ## API